-For many years, the People of the Yukon-Kuskokwim Delta Region have considered the question of whether to form a regional tribal government.
+For many years, the People of the Yukon-Kuskokwim Delta Region have considered the question of whether to form a Regional Tribal Government (RTG).
 Several options for doing this have been considered, but the goal of achieving a regional tribal government to unify our People has remained elusive.

 Five years ago in Bethel, Calista Corporation convened a Regional Committee to explore the issue of forming a Regional Tribal Government.
 This Committee, comprised of 100 delegates from around the Region, considered several options, including formation of a regional borough under Alaska state law.
 76% of the Regional Committee attendees voted to create a regional tribal government.

-For your consideration, we have drafted a proposed constitution for the “Yukon-Kuskokwim Delta Regional Tribal Government”.
-This form of Regional Tribal Government is simpler than the effort five years ago with limited powers that are not intended to infringe upon the sovereignty or interfere with the power of any tribal government within the region.
+This year, Calista Corporation is inviting Tribes to consider a simpler approach, creating an RTG with limited powers that are not intended to infringe upon the sovereignty or interfere with the power of any tribal government within the region.